Joint Stock Company

 - an approximate estimate of the setting-up expenses relating to the company’s foundation

-- provided that the shares shall be issued as book-entered (paperless) securities, also the numbers of the property accounts to which the shares shall be issued.
+- provided that book-entered (paperless) shares shall be issued, also the numbers of the property accounts to which the shares shall be issued.

 Company bodies of a joint stock company: